uPortal-Project/uPortal/CONTRIBUTING.md

 * Be sure to use the JIRA issue key in the commit message.
 This is how JIRA will pick up the related commits and display them on the JIRA issue.
 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.
+* Update the `RELEASE_NOTES_DRAFT.md` file to provide the release engineer a good starting point in including your change in the GitHub release notes that will eventually accompany the release.

 _Prior to committing, if you want to pull in the latest upstream changes  (highly appreciated btw), please use rebasing rather than merging.
 Merging creates "merge commits" that really muck up the project timeline._